top of page

 There's no single reason people decide to get their story written down, and no single form it has to take.

-As for format, some want a private account, written for family or close colleagues, while others have led careers visible enough that a public memoir makes sense, shaped for a general reader and built for publication.
+Others have led careers visible enough that a public memoir makes sense, shaped for a general reader and built for publication.

-Done well, that kind of book does something a memoir can't: it positions you as a thinker, not just a practitioner, and gives you a platform that outlasts any single role or company.
+Done well, that kind of book does something a memoir can't.
+It positions you as a thinker, not just a practitioner, and gives you a platform that outlasts any single role or company.

 Process & Engagement